ishwi/Chuu/README.md

 - OTHER
   - MODERATION_CHANNEL_ID (A discord channel where the bot will dump some info)
+  - MODERATION_CHANNEL_2_ID (Another discord channel where the bot will dump some info)

 Then you should set all those properties in the file [all.properties](https://github.com/ishwi/chuu/blob/master/src/main/resources/all.properties)